knassar702/awesome-linux-minimalism/README.md

 ## Distributions
 :x: **Don't use** <br>
-any linux distro use systemd and this [why](https://suckless.org/sucks/systemd/)
+- any linux distro use systemd and this [why](https://suckless.org/sucks/systemd/)
 - Arch linux
 - Ubuntu
 - Mint
-- Deepian
+- Debian

 ✅ **Instead use** <br>
-* use something use init system like runit or opencl
+* use linux distro use init system like runit or opencl
-  - if you love [Debian](https://www.debian.org/) base and you wan't to use APT you can use [Devuan](https://www.devuan.org/)
+  - if you love [Debian](https://www.debian.org/) and you wan't to use APT ,use [Devuan](https://www.devuan.org/)
-  - if you love [Arch Linux](https://archlinux.org) base and you wan't to use PACMAN you can us [Artix](https://artixlinux.org/)
+  - if you love [Arch Linux](https://archlinux.org) base and you wan't to use PACMAN ,use [Artix](https://artixlinux.org/)
-  - if you need to use something usafily from scrach distro with awesome Community you can use [Void Linux](https://voidlinux.org)
+  - if you need to use something useful and from scrach distro with awesome Community ,use [Void Linux](https://voidlinux.org)

 ## Browsers <br>
 :x: **Don't use**